Zeolith Glossar

 Hecht, Prof. Dr. Karl

 Prof. Dr. med. habil.
 Karl Hecht was a German physiologist, sleep and stress researcher, and professor at the Charité in Berlin.
-Born in 1924, he shaped research on chronobiology, neurophysiology, and environmental medicine for many decades.
-In later years, he intensively studied natural minerals such as clinoptilolite zeolite and significantly contributed to zeolite being perceived in German-speaking countries not only as a technical mineral but also as a biologically and ecologically interesting natural material.
-He published numerous scientific papers and several books, including a highly acclaimed work on zeolite.
+Born in 1924, he shaped research on chronobiology, neurophysiology, and environmental medicine over many decades.
+In later years, he intensively studied natural minerals such as clinoptilolite zeolite and made significant contributions to the perception of zeolite in German-speaking countries not only as a technical mineral but also as a biologically and ecologically interesting natural material.
+He published numerous scientific papers and several books, including a highly regarded work on zeolite.

-For many people, Karl Hecht is so significant because he tried to build bridges: between classical science, naturopathy, prevention, and a deeper understanding of natural regulatory processes.
+For many people, Karl Hecht is so significant because he tried to build bridges: between classical science, natural medicine, prevention, and a deeper understanding of natural regulatory processes.
 He described zeolite not as a miracle cure, but as a special mineral whose properties should be seriously researched and carefully classified.
-His name therefore still appears repeatedly today when it comes to clinoptilolite, soil detoxification, regulation, and natural approaches in agriculture.
-In the zeolite world, he is considered by many to be one of the most important pioneers of a well-founded, scientific engagement with this mineral.
+His name therefore still appears repeatedly when it comes to clinoptilolite, soil detoxification, regulation, and natural approaches in agriculture.
+In the zeolite world, he is considered by many to be one of the most important pioneers of a well-founded, scientifically oriented examination of this mineral.

 Humic acids

-Humic acids are complex organic compounds formed during the decomposition of organic matter.
-They are a main component of humus and play a central role in soil life: they improve soil structure, enhance water retention capacity, make nutrients more accessible to plants, and support root growth.
-Leonardite is a naturally occurring substance particularly rich in humic acids and is therefore used as a soil improver.
+Humic acids are complex organic compounds that are formed during the decomposition of organic matter.
+They are a main component of humus and play a central role in soil life: They improve soil structure, promote water retention capacity, make nutrients more accessible to plants, and support root growth.
+Leonardite is a natural substance particularly rich in humic acids and is therefore used as a soil improver.

 Humus

-Humus is the organic matter in the soil that results from the decomposition of plant and animal materials.
-It is the heart of fertile soil: it stores water and nutrients, promotes soil life, improves structure, and makes the soil more resilient to heat and drought.
-Humus building is a slow process – zeolite and leonardite can effectively support and accelerate it.
+Humus is the organic matter in the soil that is formed by the decomposition of plant and animal materials.
+It is the heart of fertile soil: It stores water and nutrients, promotes soil life, improves structure, and makes the soil more resistant to heat and drought.
+The build-up of humus is a slow process – zeolite and Leonardite can effectively support and accelerate it.

 I